hyperledger/fabric/proposals/r1/Next-Consensus-Architecture-Proposal.md

 A peer communicates with the consensus service and maintain the blockchain state and the ledger.
 Such peers receive ordered state updates from the consensus service and apply them to the locally held state.

-Peers can additionally take up one of two roles described next.

-* **Submitting peer.** A *submitting peer* is a special role of a peer that provides an interface to clients, such that a client may connect to a submitting peer for invoking transactions and obtaining results.
-The peer communicates with the other blockchain nodes on behalf of one or more clients for executing the transaction.

-*  **Endorsing peer.** The special function of an *endorsing peer* occurs with respect to a particular chaincode and consists in *endorsing* a transaction before it is committed.
+Peers can additionally take up a special role of an **endorsing peer.** The special function of an *endorsing peer* occurs with respect to a particular chaincode and consists in *endorsing* a transaction before it is committed.
 Every chaincode may specify an *endorsement policy* that may refer to a set of endorsing peers.
 The policy defines the necessary and sufficient conditions for a valid transaction endorsement (typically a set of endorsers' signatures), as described later in Sections 2 and 3.
 In the special case of deploy transactions that install new chaincode the (deployment) endorsement policy is specified as an endorsement policy of the system chaincode.

-To emphasize a peer that does not also have a role of a submitting peer or an endorsing peer, such a peer is sometimes referred to as a *committing peer*.

 #### 1.3.3.
 Consensus service nodes (Consenters)